petersbingham/dae-py-relay-controller/README.md

 Change Log
 __________
+1.3.1 - Fixes premature return when trying to discover first device.
 1.3 - setup.py package installer added.
 1.2 - Linux support added.
 1.1 - Fixed serial not being flagged as close on disconnect and failure to ensure disconnection on a reconnect.